LAWN SIGNS NOW AVAILABLE | 46 LAWN SIGNS UP | HELP US GET TO 100 LAWN SIGNS

 Ideas I Support

-• However, overrides must not become a routine solution; rather they be used only as a last resort—when all other sustainable revenue options and cost-efficiency strategies have been exhausted.
+• However, overrides must not become a routine solution; rather be used as a last resort when other revenue options and cost-efficiency strategies have been exhausted.

 • We must focus on long-term financial planning as the main tool to economic development.